bobweeink/homepage/docs/docker/smokeping/index.md

-# Install SmokePing using docker
+# Install smokeping using docker

-## About SmokePing
+## About smokeping

-[SmokePing](https://oss.oetiker.ch/smokeping/) is an awesome tool to measure latency and packet loss.
+[smokeping](https://oss.oetiker.ch/smokeping/) is an awesome tool to measure latency and packet loss.

 ## Installation steps